juliavolponi/harryPotter_Quiz/README.md

 ### Testing
 Based on comprehensive testing, all features of the Harry Potter Quiz project work as intended, providing an easy and straightforward experience for users to achieve their goals.
 The project has been tested across multiple browsers and screen sizes, ensuring compatibility and responsiveness across various platforms.

-# Features Left to Implement
+## Features Left to Implement
 Although the current version of the Harry Potter Quiz project is functional and provides an enjoyable user experience, there are several features that could be implemented in future iterations:

 * CSS Styling: Further refine the CSS styling to improve the overall aesthetics and user interface of the quiz, ensuring consistency and coherence with the Harry Potter theme.

 * Levels of Difficulty: Introduce different levels of difficulty to the quiz, allowing users to choose between easy, medium, and hard modes.
 Each level could feature varying degrees of complexit#y in the questions, providing a more challenging experience for seasoned Harry Potter fans.

-### Validator Testing
+## Validator Testing
 * HTML
   * No erros were returned when passing through the official W3C validator
 ![HTML testing showing no error](assets/README_images/html_test.png)
 * CSS
-  * A error were returned when passing through the official(Jigsaw) validator
+  * An error was returned when passing through the official(Jigsaw) validator
   ![error image](assets/README_images/css_error.png)
   Which has been fixed
   ![CSS testing showing no error](assets/README_images/css_test.png)